 Kevin Hallock, PhD

-Dr. Kevin Hallock received his Ph.D. in physical chemistry and biophysics from the University of Michigan studying the behavior of naturally occuring antimicrobial peptides in mechanically aligned lipid bilayers using solid-state nuclear magnetic resonance (NMR).
+Dr. Kevin Hallock received his PhD in physical chemistry and biophysics from the University of Michigan studying the behavior of naturally occurring antimicrobial peptides in mechanically aligned lipid bilayers using solid-state nuclear magnetic resonance (NMR).
 With antibiotic resistance an ever-increasing problem, new methods for combating the most resistant infections are essential.
 The prospect of a pandemic flu resistant to treatments like Tamiflu is chilling.

 Dr. Hallock’s current research interests include using imaging techniques such as magnetic resonance imaging (MRI) and near-infrared spectroscopy (NIRS) to learn about fundamental physical processes in a human nervous system to better understand how people learn.
 How does biology impact bias?
 What is the best way to teach somebody something new?
-These questions are central to the training of first responders and first receivers because they constantly face new hazards, often requiring additional training.
-Developing more efficient training techniques will maximize the availability of the people who are the backbone of our emergency response network.
+These questions are central to the training of first responders and first receivers because they constantly face new hazards that often require additional training.
+Developing more efficient training techniques will maximize the availability of people who are the backbone of our emergency response network.